Error, warning, and log messages generated within the server code

 There are two required elements for every message: a severity level

-PANIC) and a primary
+(ranging from DEBUG to PANIC) and a primary

 message text.
 In addition there are optional elements, the most